IsaiaScope/Iso_Obsidian_2.0/React Native/Data/app.json.md

+---
+tags:
+  - React_Native
+---

 # app.json

-> base config by expo
+> base config by expo for our app; then again is the place where write all config info.

 ```json
 {